-The following is a straightforward instruction procedure to carry out any renovation at Iora.
+The following is a straightforward instruction procedure for apartment renovations at Iora.

 The aim of these guidelines is to assist in a successful outcome for:

-- the renovating owner, - those neighbours having to live through such a renovating operation and - owners' insurance implications of such a renovation.
+- the renovating owner, - those neighbours having to experience a renovating operation and - owners' insurance implications of such a renovation.